If you sell on Amazon, you have three fulfillment methods to choose from:

 As mentioned above, all Amazon sellers must pay to sell on the marketplace.
 When you sell something on Amazon through the Professional plan, Amazon’s seller referral fees are 15% of the product’s selling price.
 For example, if your product sells for $100, Amazon would take a $15 cut of the sale, leaving you with $85 in revenue before other fees.

-But as you now know, there’s more to Amazon FBA than seller fees.
+But as you now know, there’s more to Amazon FBA than selling fees.

 Are you leaving money on the table or even losing money by selling and shipping via Amazon FBA?